Operations & Benchmarks

 Base salary plus commission above a production threshold outperforms both alternatives at most revenue tiers when the target provider contribution margin is 25 to 35%.
 A pure salary protects the practice at low utilization but creates no upside incentive.
 Straight commission creates income instability for the provider and, in many states, triggers W-2 misclassification risk for licensed healthcare providers.
 The hybrid model aligns incentives while keeping compliance exposure lower than straight commission.

 Straight commission for a licensed healthcare provider creates employment law risk in many states because it can trigger W-2 versus 1099 misclassification analysis.
 Regulators in states including California and New York apply the ABC test or similar standards, and a licensed provider working exclusively for one practice under clinic direction typically fails the independent contractor test.
-The risk is not theoretical.
 Several med spas have received back-tax assessments and penalties for misclassifying NPs and PAs as 1099 contractors.
 Consult a healthcare employment attorney before using a straight-commission 1099 structure for any licensed clinical provider.